 Situated firmly within a liberal arts education, the program does not treat law as a fixed, naturally given feature of social life, or as a professional practice reserved for specialists such as lawyers, judges, and legislators.
 Instead, the program understands law, as a pervasive part of everyday life, to be socially constructed and contested.

 You can take advantage of several opportunities to enrich your undergraduate education, and transition into post-graduate life.
-Many LPS students study abroad with guidance from Drake's Drake International; they engage in J-Term and May Term study with Drake faculty traveling to places like New York City, Uganda, South Africa, the Galapagos Islands, and Egypt.
+Many LPS students study abroad with guidance from the Global Engagement Office; they engage in J-Term and May Term study abroad programs with Drake faculty traveling to places like New York City, Uganda, South Africa, the Galapagos Islands, and Egypt.

 You can also take part in the 3+3 program, which enables you to earn your undergraduate degree in LPS, and your law degree from Drake University's Law School, in six years instead of seven.
 In the 3+3 program, Drake LPS majors can count 2 LAW courses, taken in their junior year or during 1L, towards their LPS graduation requirements.